What it looks like when racism affects healthcare — and how we must do better.

 For example, cardiologists use the American Heart Association GWTG-HF risk score to assess patients’ risk of mortality.
 A higher numerical score means higher risk, raising a patient’s chance of getting services.
 It assigns three more points to anyone identified as non-Black, putting them at higher risk, lowering the score for Black patients on average.

-Researchers did not find rationale for this adjustment in the algorithm, other than that the adjustment considered Black patients lower risk overall, which is contrary to current data.
-This adjustment has real-world implications: A 2019 analysis of a Boston ER showed Black and Latinx patients were less likely than white patients to be admitted for cardiac care.
+Researchers did not find rationale for this adjustment in the algorithm, other than that the adjustment considered Black patients lower risk overall, which is contrary to

 This may seem inherently racist, but algorithms are built to work from predictable patterns.
 If Black patients, for example, have higher blood pressure on average, does that mean you can expect them to have higher blood pressure overall?
 An algorithm might think so.